-The first Jeeps of the Swiss Army were 500 American surplus World War II jeeps (both Willys MBs and Ford GPWs) purchased in 1946.
-This began a tradition which soon continued, with an order for 400 CJ-2As from Willys in 1947.
+The first Jeeps of the Swiss Army were 1,565 American surplus jeeps (both Willys MBs and Ford GPWs) bought following World War II.
+About 30 of them were in unusable condition, according to archival research by Swiss Jeep historian Nik Oswald, but the purchase began a tradition which soon continued with an order for 400 CJ-2As (following three as test vehicles) from Willys in 1947.

 Many of the Jeeps survived in civilian use after being retired by the military.
 Ulrich Tribelhorn of the Jeep Club of Central Switzerland says, "At the time when the army still used horses, young farmers who went in the military service could pay a part of the cost of a horse and could take it home after their service.
 When the army started to buy Jeeps they kept this tradition.
 This is the reason that quite a few of our members still have the Jeep they used in the military service."